Ruj89/electron-typescript-native/README.md

 ```
 to install Python and Visual C++ Build Environment.

-After that, in the project folder launch
+After that, enter in the project folder and launch
 ``` bash
 $ cd native_module && npm install && npm run build
 $ cd .. && cd electron_sample && npm install && npm run build
 $ npm run start
 ```

-After the `start` task, the native string `world` will appear inside the DOM.
+After the `start` task, the native string `world` will appear inside the DOM of an Electron window.

 <a name="documentation"></a> Documentation
 ------------------------------------------